GaryKayumba/GaryKayumba.github.io/_tabs/Projects.md

-# Project 2: Implement Web Apps
+# Project 2: Implement Intersite Connectivity

 This lab focuses on communication between virtual networks.
 It implements virtual network peering and tests connections.
 Additionally, a custom route has been added.
 For this lab, an Azure subscription in the East US region is required.
 ![image](https://github.com/user-attachments/assets/c6a6d7bf-84c5-4ad4-9b07-6f428e432d9b)